starpebble/edge-greenery/README.md

 The app intentionally throws an error.
 To address the error, [put an item](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/DynamoDB.html#putItem-property) into the local DynamoDB table.

-A [json file](edge-greenery-schema.json) with sample DynamoDB schema for one table is provided.
-A [SAM yaml](template.yaml) template is provided, too.
+A schema for the 'edge-greenery-table' is provided in a [json file](edge-greenery-schema.json).
+A [SAM](template.yaml) YAML template is provided, too.

 The [serverless app](index.js) uses [modern](https://www.ecma-international.org/ecma-262/) JavaScript syntax.